robnolen/aws-security-workshops/threat-detection-wksp/docs/04-review-and-discussion.md

 		* **/aws/lambda/threat-detection-wksp-remediation-nacl**
 		* **/threat-detection-wksp/var/log/secure**
 		* **/threat-detection-wksp/vpc-ID#/flowlogs**

-6. Delete the Inspector objects created for the workshop.
-	* Go to the [Amazon Inspector](https://us-west-2.console.aws.amazon.com/inspector) console.
-	* Click on **Assessment Targets** in the navigation pane on the left.
-	* Delete all that start with **threat-detection-wksp**.

 7. Delete the SNS subscription that was created when you subscribed to SNS Topic.
 	* Go to the [AWS SNS](https://us-west-2.console.aws.amazon.com/sns) console.